andreatramacere/jetset/doc/user_guide/jet_model_phys_SSC/Jet_example_phys_SSC.rst

 ----------------

-It is possible to get an energetic report of the jet model (updated each time that you eval the model).
-This report gives energy densities (``U_``) (both in the blob end disk restframe), the luminosities of the emitted components in the blob resftrame (``L_``), and the luminosity carried by the jet (``jet_L``) for the radiative components, the electrons, the magnetic fields, and for the cold protons in the jet.
+It is possible to get an energetic report of the jet model (updated each time that you evaluate the model).
+This report gives energy densities (``U_``) (both in the blob end disk restframe), the luminosities of the emitted components in the blob restframe (``L_``), and the luminosity carried by the jet (``jet_L``) for the radiative components, the electrons, the magnetic fields, and for the cold protons in the jet.